 6. Look on Gumtree

 A lot of small employers use Gumtree when it comes to recruiting.
 Gumtree allows employers to advertise for free which makes it attractive to smaller companies who don’t want to pay expensive fees to advertise on the bigger sites like Seek.
 Look at all different categories when it comes to jobs as you might just find your job in the category that you wouldn’t normally look at.
-I actually found my current job on Gumtree and am still there almost 3 years later!
+I actually found my first job on Gumtree and worked there for several years before starting my own digital marketing business, Cutting Edge Digital.

 7. Check your local community newspapers